-A system like a distributed monitoring application consists of a multi-drop network – a PC acting as a Host to communicate, and micro-controllers acting as Slaves.
+A system like a distributed monitoring application consists of a multi-drop network – a PC acting as a Host to communicate, and micro-controllers acting as Targets.
 The physical layer for this particular network often uses the RS485 standard, while the application/logical layer consists of user-defined protocols.
 The RS485 standard specifies the physical layer and not the speed and communication protocol of the data transmission.
 While only specifying electrical characteristics of the transmitter and receiver, the RS485 standard is also used as the physical layer for many communication protocols including the most common versions of ModBus or process field bus (ProfiBus).
 For integration into systems for which an RS485 interface is required, the DW_apb_uart can be configured for a software-programmable RS485 mode.

 In a ModBus or ProfiBus communication, the device receives, searches and identifies an address byte which is part of the serial data.
-Every Slave device is interrupted constantly, wasting valuable CPU time.
+Every Target device is interrupted constantly, wasting valuable CPU time.
 To overcome this issue, the 9-bit serial data transfer protocol is used.
 In the 9-bit protocol, in addition to the 8-bit data, there is a 9th bit that detects the address on the bus.
-If a character with a 9th bit set in the data stream is presented to all the Slaves, then all the Slaves devices are interrupted to decode the address byte and check whether it is intended for its use.
+If a character with a 9th bit set in the data stream is presented to all the Targets, then all the Targets devices are interrupted to decode the address byte and check whether it is intended for its use.
 From then on, the Host transfers zero characters with 9th bit set.
 Therefore, only the devices that are selected will start to accept the data bytes, and all other devices will be in idle mode and ignore the characters until a new address is presented, saving CPU time.
 Typical use cases for this are shown in Figures 1 and 2.